Ford recalls 2M pickup trucks; seat belts can cause fires

-DETROIT (AP) — Under pressure from U.S. safety regulators, Ford is recalling about 2 million F-150 pickups in North America because the seat belts can cause fires.
+DETROIT (AP) — Under pressure from U.S. safety regulators, Ford is recalling about 2 million F-150 pickup trucks in North America because the seat belts can spark and cause fires.

-The recall covers certain trucks from the 2015 through 2018 model years.
+The recall, which covers trucks from the 2015 through 2018 model years, comes about one month after the National Highway Traffic Safety Administration began investigating fires in the pickups, which are the top-selling vehicles in the United States.

-The company says it has 23 reports of smoke or fire in the U.S. and Canada, but it’s not aware of any injuries.
-The U.S. National Highway Traffic Safety Administration began investigating the fires last month after getting five reports.
-Fires destroyed three trucks.
+Ford said Thursday that it has 23 reports of smoke or fire in U.S. and Canadian trucks, but it’s not aware of any injuries.
+NHTSA began investigating in early August after getting five fire reports, including three reports that trucks were destroyed.

-Ford says some seat belt pretensioners can generate excessive sparks when they tighten the belts before a crash.
-That can ignite gases inside a support beam and cause insulation and carpet to catch fire.
+According to Ford, seat belt pretensioners can generate excessive sparks when they tighten before a crash.
+That can ignite gases inside a support pillar between the front and rear seats, causing insulation and carpet to catch fire.
+The Regular Cab and SuperCrew Cab trucks were built between March 12, 2014 and Aug.
+23, 2018, according to documents posted Thursday by NHTSA.

 Most Read Business Stories